manucabral/YoutubeMusicRPC/README.md

 If you want support for another browser, please create an [issue](https://github.com/manucabral/YoutubeMusicRPC/issues).

 ## 📝Notes
-- Crrently only compatible with Microsoft Windows systems.
+- Currently only compatible with Microsoft Windows systems.

 ## :grey_question: How does that work
 The application opens your browser with remote debugging enabled (Chrome Dev Tools) to access all YouTube Music tabs.
 Once this is done, the app executes a script to obtain all the data through [MediaSession](https://developer.mozilla.org/en-US/docs/Web/API/MediaSession) and finally creates a Rich Presence for Discord.